EDDiscovery/EDDiscovery-Mac/README.md

 - add to local database any jumps present only on EDSM
 - send to EDSM any jumps present only in the local database

-If you have a large number of netlog files, this can take a few minutes, during which the application will be unresponsive.
+If you have a large number of netlog files, this can take a few minutes.
 Subsequent launches should be much faster.

 At subsequent launches, the application will:
 - fetch new systems from EDSM